Developers and Builders

 SAFERhome is also part of UBC’s sustainability program REAP (Residential Environmental Assessment Program).
 For more information go to UBC REAP.

-Municipalities are familiar with age-in-place solutions.
-And most BC municipalities have received information on SAFERhome or are a member of SAFERhome.
-The 15-point standard is accepted as a real and tangible solution
+Most Municipalities are familiar with age-in-place solutions, and most BC municipalities have received information on SAFERhome Standards or are a member of SAFERhome Standards Society, supporting home design that better meets the needs of all people in our communities.
+The SAFERhome Standards is accepted as a real and tangible solution for universal home design.